Your child will swim in years 3, 4 & 5 on a Friday morning at a local swimming pool as part of our PE programme.

 We do not allow dogs, (other than guide dogs), on school grounds at any time.

 The school operates a no-smoking policy.
-Please do not smoke anywhere on school grounds.
+Please do not smoke anywhere on or around the school grounds; this includes E-cigarettes.

 Emergency Contact Details -